LethoTC/Ascension-to-the-Throne-Tools/README.md

 File Size 4.

 This was made by myself, LethoTC or on Discord I go by TheIllusiveFlowerTC.
+If you encounter any problems my Discord account is TheIllusiveFlowerTC#9220.
+Send a friend request for questions and possible help if you would like to.